JRPrice5/Trading212Agents/README.md

   <img src="assets/schema.png" style="width: 100%; height: auto;">
 </p>

-> TradingAgents framework is designed for research purposes.
+> Trading212Agents framework is designed for research purposes.
 Trading performance may vary based on many factors, including the chosen backbone language models, model temperature, trading periods, the quality of data, and other non-deterministic factors.
 [It is not intended as financial, investment, or trading advice.](https://tauric.ai/disclaimer/)

 Our framework decomposes complex trading tasks into specialized roles.
 This ensures the system achieves a robust, scalable approach to market analysis and decision-making.